High Speed Train from Madrid to Valencia: Guide to the AVE Train in Spain

-This page will provide you with a guide to taking the high speed train from Madrid to Valencia.
-You will find a link to a full overview of the train system and what to expect, advice on buying tickets, timetable information, details on train routes and a location map.
+This page will provide you with a guide to taking the high-speed train from Madrid to Valencia.
+You will find a link to a full overview of the train system and what to expect, advice on buying tickets, timetable information and details on train routes.

 For a general guide to the relevant AVE train station in Madrid, Madrid Atocha, with information on station location, opening times, parking, lounges, places to eat and customer services, see our Guide to train station in Madrid.